-((d) A court may not issue an order to detain a person for inpatient treatment in a secure detoxification facility or approved substance use disorder program under this subsection unless there is a secure detoxification facility or approved substance use disorder treatment program available and with adequate space for the person.))

-Sec.
-57. RCW 71.05.720 and 2018 c 201 s 3029 are each amended to 21 read as follows:

-Annually, all community mental health employees who work directly with clients shall be provided with training on safety and violence prevention topics described in RCW 49.19.030.
-The curriculum for the training shall be developed collaboratively among the authority, the department, contracted ((mental)) behavioral health service providers, and employee organizations that represent community mental health workers.

-Sec.
-58. RCW 71.05.740 and 2018 c 201 s 3031 are each amended to 30 read as follows:

-All behavioral health organizations in the state of Washington must forward historical ((mental)) behavioral health involuntary commitment information retained by the organization including identifying information and dates of commitment to the authority.
-As soon as feasible, the behavioral health organizations must arrange to report new commitment data to the authority within twenty-four hours.
-Commitment information under this section does not need to be resent if it is already in the possession of the authority.
-Behavioral

-- 1 health organizations and the authority shall be immune from liability 2 related to the sharing of commitment information under this section. - Sec.
-59. RCW 71.05.745 and 2018 c 201 s 3032 are each amended to read as follows:
+- involuntary detention and treatment, that no such alternatives are in the best interest of the person or others. - ((d) A court may not issue an order to detain a person for inpatient treatment in a secure withdrawal management and stabilization facility or approved substance use disorder program under this subsection unless there is a secure withdrawal management and stabilization facility or approved substance use disorder treatment program available and with adequate space for the person.)) - 9 Sec.
+57. RCW 71.05.720 and 2018 c 201 s 3029 are each amended to 10 read as follows: - Annually, all community mental health employees who work directly with clients shall be provided with training on safety and violence prevention topics described in RCW 49.19.030.
+The curriculum for the training shall be developed collaboratively among the authority, the department, contracted ((mental)) behavioral health service providers, and employee organizations that represent community mental health workers. - 18 Sec.
+58. RCW 71.05.740 and 2019 c 325 s 3012 are each amended to 19 read as follows: - All behavioral health administrative services organizations in 20 21 the state of Washington must forward historical ((mental)) behavioral involuntary commitment information retained by the 22 23 organization, including identifying information and dates of commitment to the authority.
+As soon as feasible, the behavioral 24 health administrative services organizations must arrange to report 25 26 new commitment data to the authority within twenty-four hours.
+Commitment information under this section does not need to be resent 27 if it is already in the possession of the authority.
+Behavioral 28 29 health administrative services organizations and the authority shall 30 be immune from liability related to the sharing of commitment information under this section.
+31 - 32 Sec.
+59. RCW 71.05.745 and 2018 c 201 s 3032 are each amended to 33 read as follows: